dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 #### Step 5

 Now‘s time to come back to the `index.js` file you saw in step 2.
-Open it and replace its content with the following code (and don‘t forget to replace `FirstName` with a column name found in your table):
+Open it and replace its content with the following code. (don‘t forget to replace `FirstName` with a column name found in your table):

 ```js
 module.exports = async function (context, req) {